tbellisiv/clojure-emacs-cider-intro/docs/Presentation_Materials/README.md

 ### Emacs Initialization Files

-Throughout this presentation, starting with a base Emacs init file ([init.el](https://github.com/tbellisiv/clojure-emacs-cider-intro/blob/master/code/elisp/init_file/00_base/init.el)), we will progressively update the base init file to enhance the CIDER development experience.
+For the majority of the presentation a base Emacs init file ([init.el](https://github.com/tbellisiv/clojure-emacs-cider-intro/blob/master/code/elisp/init_file/00_base/init.el)) will be used for the hands-on exercises.
+In [Spiking CIDER](Spiking Cider/README.md) we will progressively update the base init file to enhance the CIDER development experience.

-The base [init.el](https://github.com/tbellisiv/clojure-emacs-cider-intro/blob/master/code/elisp/init_file/00_base/init.el) contains the minimal configuration necessary to enable installation of Emacs packages.
+The base [init.el](https://github.com/tbellisiv/clojure-emacs-cider-intro/blob/master/code/elisp/init_file/00_base/init.el) contains the minimal configuration necessary to enable installation of Emacs packages such as CIDER.

 Successive versions of the init file are located in the ```code/elisp/init_file``` sub-directory of the GitHub project.
 Each is stored in a sub-directory that has a numeric prefix indicating the version ('00' being the base version) and a short description.
 The sub-directory containing the base version used in this chapter is ```00_base```.